peakshift/bitcoin-ux/abstractions/design-language.md

   - Social payments applications may need Contacts, but something like Specter may need "Devices" instead

 #### What Is Abstraction?[^2]
-An abstraction is a general representation of something.
-Bitcoin Design Abstractions are

 - An abstraction is a general representation of something.
 - Abstractions are formed by including only those details needed to make the abstraction useful to us in some way.
 - Example: *A map is an abstraction, it contains less information of the world that it represents.
 We create a map by including only those details that help us acheive the purpose of drawing the map.*